 - Youth Ministries

-Most of the groups’ activities focus on creating unique craft/handmade projects to be sold at church events as well as “special projects” to assist with tasks and odd jobs needed around the church and/or special missions activities.
-In addition, the ladies’ groups are available for external “hire” for special projects.
+Most of the group’s activities focus on creating unique craft/handmade projects to be sold at church events as well as “special projects” to assist with tasks and odd jobs needed around the church and/or special missions activities.
+In addition, they’re available for external “hire” for special projects.
 All proceeds benefit UMC Monroe.
-Craft projects include making unique creations for the annual Harvest Festival as well as gifts available at the church’s Easter and Christmas Boutiques – new ideas are welcomed and appreciated!
-Special projects for the church include mailings, VBS craft preparation, maintaining the church’s photo albums and running Children’s Craft Saturdays on the first Saturday of the month.
+Craft projects include making unique creations for the church’s Easter and Christmas Boutiques – new ideas are welcomed and appreciated!

 Everyone is welcome – membership in the church is not necessary and people of all ages can participate.
 Talent is appreciated … but not required!

 The United Methodist Church of Monroe has a strong music program as the church has been blessed with many talented musicians.
 Through the years we have enjoyed the musical gifts of our adult choir that sings during Sunday worship services and has performed several beautiful Christmas cantata services.
 They frequently provide special music at funerals and weddings along with our wonderful church organist.